 Passed through a mini 'Business Class' cabin.

-While the legroom is good for me, the seat itself is very uncomfortable and the back rest is very thin.
+The seat itself is very uncomfortable and the back rest is very thin.
 In addition, the cabin is very small.
 But for this 1 hour flight, it's ok.

 In the seatback pocket are the safety card.